ShaunMaher/ikfs/README.md

-In the interests of, again, clearly marking these packages as not being real Canonical provided packages, it would be great if we could change "-generic" to something like "-personal"
+In the interests of, again, clearly marking these packages as not being real Canonical provided packages, it would be great if we could change "-generic" to something like "-personal" (now partially implemented but untested)

+I would also like to have a series of patches that are only applied to certain kernel "flavours".
+For example, I'd like a flavour called "kvim" and only this flavour gets the Khadas Vim patches.

 ### DKMS Module Signing issue (worked around)
 ```